iBrick/opendaylight-oxygen-setup/xrvr-5/README.md

 # xrvr-5
 This directory contains setup scripts for a 5 node XRv topology.

+First you run ./XRcopy.sh to copy your XR image to 5 files called e.g. xrvr-a.vmdk, xrvr-b.vmdk.  (modify this script if not using .vmdks).

+Then run ./XRstart.sh and then ./XRsetup.sh to initialise the nodes.

+Once the nodes are up and configured you can point ODL at them (use the scripts in the directory one up from this, but with the parameters and nodes files in this directory).

+On subsequent launches you only need ./XRstart.sh.

 ### Key scripts are:

+**XRcopy.sh** copies the XR image once for each node (e.g. to xrvr-a.vmdk).

 **XRstart.sh** runs all XR nodes in the correct order.
 Calls xrvr-a.sh etc.